MikoBie/eupolis-analysis/README.md

 # `euPOLIS`

-Scripts to analys data from from the euPOLIS project.
+Scripts to analyze data from from the euPOLIS project.

 ## Main dependencies